MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/co-authoring-overview.md

 - Do not enable minor versioning.
 By default, minor versioning is not enabled in SharePoint Server.

-- Major versioning is enabled in SharePoint Server by default, set a reasonable maximum number of versions to store.
+- Major versioning is enabled in SharePoint Server by default.
+Set a reasonable maximum number of versions to store.

 ## Performance and scalability considerations for co-authoring in SharePoint Server and SharePoint Online
 <a name="bkmk_perf"> </a>